MassOS-Linux/MassOS/installation-guide.md

 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release:

+- Added a welcome/introduction program which is run on the user's first login.
 - Updated the default MassOS wallpaper.
 - Added some very small command-line games (bsd-games).
 - Added the 'dig', 'host' and 'nslookup' utilities from ISC BIND.